 All Albertans who registered for the program will be addressed by summer 2018.
 We continue to contact registrants to schedule installations, and anyone who hasn’t been scheduled yet will be contacted shortly.
 We understand that installations haven’t happened as fast as people would like, but the pace is picking up now.
 We’ve hired more installers, improved our scheduling process, and the program call centre is operating evenings and weekends

 As of today, 37,000 installations are complete, or about 25 per cent of total registrations.
-When installations for all 150,000 registrants are complete, this will equate to Albertans saving nearly 1 million gigajoules of energy annually, and a reduction of more than 50,000 tonnes of greenhouse gas emissions, equivalent to 10,000 cars driven for a year or energy for 5,300 homes for a year.
-Participating Albertans will have also saved almost 4 million cubic metres of water, enough to fill 1,600 Olympic swimming pools.
+When installations for all 150,000 registrants are complete, this will equate to Albertans saving 700,000 gigajoules of energy annually, and a reduction of more than 20,000 tonnes of greenhouse gas emissions, the equivalent of taking 8,000 cars off Alberta roads, or enough energy for 5,800 homes.
+Participating Albertans will have also saved almost 3 million litres of water, enough to fill 1,000 Olympic swimming pools.

 I want to thank all Albertans who have decided to participate in energy efficiency, through our programs or through their own efforts.
 Energy Efficiency Alberta is as committed as ever to fulfilling our mandate and increasing energy efficiency and small-scale renewable generation across the province.
 In the coming months we’ll be refining our current programs and launching new ones, all designed to deliver energy savings to Albertans.